ludicast/ice/README.markdown

 Instances of some classes like String and Numeric just return themselves as the result of to_ice.
 Hashes and Arrays run to_ice recursively on their members.

 If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the eco template.
-These objects are referred to as "Cubes", and are equivalent to "Drops" for those used to the Liquid template.
+These objects are referred to as "Cubes", and are equivalent to "Drops" for those used to Liquid.

 ## ActiveModel and to_ice